ArthurYdalgo/laravext/docs/README.md

 I'll try to be as less biased as possible, but you might not be interested in using Laravext if you fall into one or more of the following categories:

 - you have a simple static page that Next.js could handle just fine
-- you have the need for you app to be an SPA, with no page visits after the first one
 - you don't like the idea of having a file-based routing system
 - you don't want to risk using a new package that may not be as stable as you'd like, or runs the risk of being abandoned
 - you want to keep your frontend and backend in separate projects